Please ensure Javascript is enabled for purposes of website accessibility

 Competition Rules

-Construct a diversified portfolio through an analysis of the financial performance of individual equities, with the aim of achieving a higher Sharpe ratio and Alpha compared to the benchmark portfolio.
+Construct a diversified portfolio by analyzing the financial performance of individual equities, aiming to achieve a higher Sharpe ratio and Alpha compared to the benchmark portfolio.

-Provide a comprehensive explanation of the investment strategy employed to compose the final equities portfolio in the project report.
+Provide a comprehensive explanation of the investment strategy used to build the final equities portfolio in the project report.
+Additionally, create a video presentation highlighting the investment strategies employed and the composition of the portfolio.

 Please be advised that the purpose of the RPMC is not necessarily to ‘outperform’ the benchmark portfolio, but it will be another useful measure for understanding the performance of the portfolio.

-The benchmark portfolio account will be named ‘RPMC Benchmark’, and each team will be able to compare the team’s portfolio performance against the benchmark portfolio on the RPM platform.
+The benchmark portfolio account will be named ‘RPMC-Benchmark’, and each team will be able to compare the team’s portfolio performance against the benchmark portfolio.

 Scoring